qlik-oss/core-website/docs/recipes/core/nomad.md

 ## Service Discovery

-Mira uses DNS queries for service discovery in a Nomad orchestration.
-This assumes that you have a running Consul server in your Nomad environment.
-Nomad will automatically register services in Consul when deploying the `nomad`files.
-The hostname that Mira should use for discovering QIX engines is defined in the task config for [Mira](https://github.com/qlik-ea/core/blob/master/nomad/mira.nomad).
+Mira uses the DNS mode for service discovery in a Nomad orchestration.
+This assumes that there is a running Consul server in the Nomad environment.
+Nomad will automatically register services in Consul when deploying the `nomad` files.
+The hostname that Mira should use for discovering QIX Engine instances is defined in the task configuration for [Mira](https://github.com/qlik-ea/core/blob/master/nomad/mira.nomad).

 ## Deploy